-If you make recurring payments through a PayPal account, you have a shortcut to review them: Log into your account in a web browser, click the cog icon in the top-right corner, and select Payments > Manage Pre-approved Payments.
+If you make recurring payments through Paypal, you have a shortcut to review them: Log into your account in a web browser, click the cog icon in the top-right corner, and select Payments > Manage Pre-approved Payments.
 A list of entries will appear on the left; click them to view details like how often and how much the account is charging you.
 From here, you can also cancel any of the subscriptions.

 You don’t need modern digital payment methods to monitor your expenses—you can do so with your regular bank statement.
 If you think forgotten subscriptions might be sapping your bank balance, go over your most recent statement line by line.
 Look for payments you don’t recognize, which should include the name of the service that’s billing you.

-Certain apps, like the free Trim, make it easier to dig up the subscriptions you've forgotten about.
+Certain apps, like the free version of Trim, make it easier to dig up the subscriptions you’ve forgotten about.
 Just sign up for an account and give Trim virtual keys that let it securely connect to your bank accounts and credit cards.
 Then it can automatically review your statements, looking for recurring subscriptions and highlighting them for you.
 Trim can even cancel some of these subscriptions on your behalf.

-While we recommend Trim highly, it's a relatively simple service.
-If you think you want something even more comprehensive, the equally-free Truebill will provide detailed charts of all your spending, and it gives you access to extra budgeting tools.
+While we recommend Trim highly, it’s a relatively simple service.
+If you think you want something even more comprehensive, the equally free Truebill will provide detailed charts of all your spending, and it gives you access to extra budgeting tools.
 Again, you grant it access to your banking accounts, and it identifies your ongoing payments.
 To cancel a subscription, tap it and choose one of the options: Truebill can attempt to cancel the subscription automatically, or it will give you a phone number, email address, or website you can contact to finish the job.